Temporal-Aware GPU Resource Allocation for Distributed LLM Inference via Reinforcement Learning: Introduction

 Beyond the geographical distribution considerations addressed by previous approaches, we also account for the temporal dependencies in user GPU requests.
 The temporal distribution provides us with more optimization opportunities.
 On a smaller time scale, we can more effectively utilize GPU warm-up effects (caching effects)~\cite{lai-warmup} by allocating similar tasks to models whenever possible, thereby reducing inference time.
 On a larger time scale, we can focus on long-term server utilization and continuous switching costs across clusters, using optimization methods to achieve better load balancing and avoid expensive switching costs~\cite{swap-jens, kun-switch}.
 However, a critical consideration is that incorporating the temporal dimension increases the solution space by an order of magnitude compared to previously studied problems, undoubtedly increasing the difficulty of solving using traditional methods (such as nested dynamic programming).

 Given these challenges, our approach addresses GPU resource allocation by integrating reinforcement learning with an optimal transport~\cite{villani2008optimal} perspective, particularly incorporating the temporal dimension.
-Unlike traditional methods, our strategy divides the allocation process into Two-layer Architecture: macro and micro.
-In the first layer \texttt{(macro)}, we assign GPU inference tasks to nodes in each region, primarily to mitigate the imbalance between GPU resources and task distribution.
+Unlike traditional methods, our strategy—termed \textbf{T}emporal \textbf{O}ptimal \textbf{R}esource scheduling via \textbf{T}wo-layer \textbf{A}rchitecture (TORTA)—divides the allocation process into two hierarchical layers: macro and micro.
+In the first layer \texttt{(macro)}, TORTA assigns GPU inference tasks to nodes in each region, primarily to mitigate the imbalance between GPU resources and task distribution.
 By leveraging optimal transport, inference costs are significantly reduced.
-In the second layer \texttt{(micro)}, within regional server clusters, our method assigns specific GPU inference tasks to suitable servers.
+In the second layer \texttt{(micro)}, within regional server clusters, TORTA assigns specific GPU inference tasks to suitable servers.
 The quality of server selection not only reduces task completion time but also avoids oscillations and high overhead caused by frequent server state transitions.
 Through offline training with large-scale samples, the model can quickly solve problems during the online phase.

-Specifically, we model the GPU resource scheduling problem as a Markov Decision Process (MDP) to capture the spatial and temporal dynamics of resource allocation.
-The state space includes current GPU idle rates, inference request queue lengths, network latency matrices, temporal cycle features, and GPU inference task attributes.
-The action space involves selecting the region or node to handle each inference request.
-The reward function balances multiple objectives, including average inference latency, load variance, and request drop rate.
-We employ the Proximal Policy Optimization (PPO) algorithm~\cite{schulman2017-ppo}, incorporating decisions from the optimal transport scheme as an additional supervised reward signal to enhance training efficiency.
-Through interactions with a simulated environment, the system learns optimal multi-time-slot resource allocation strategies.
-This approach accounts for the temporal dependency of decisions, achieving global optimization across the entire time window rather than myopic optimization within a single time slot.
+Specifically, we model the GPU resource scheduling problem as a Markov Decision Process (MDP) with states encompassing GPU utilization, queue lengths, network latency, and temporal features.
+The action space involves regional allocation decisions, while the reward function balances response time, load variance, and operational cost.
+We employ Proximal Policy Optimization (PPO)~\cite{schulman2017-ppo} with optimal transport decisions as supervised signals, enabling the system to learn multi-time-slot allocation strategies that achieve global optimization rather than myopic single-slot decisions.

 The major \textit{\textbf{contributions}} of our work are summarized as follows: